Greg Goode: Political career

 In 2023, Goode was appointed to the Indiana Senate by a Republican precinct committee after the incumbent, fellow Republican Jon Ford, resigned.
 Ford had endorsed Goode as his successor.
 Goode defeated former state senator John Waterman by a 56–18 margin at the Republican caucus.

 On November 16, 2025, Goode was the victim of a swatting incident after President Donald Trump criticized him and other Republicans for not redrawing the state's congressional districts.
+Following the incident, Goode stated that his opposition to the redistricting proposal was based on constituent feedback, saying he had received overwhelming opposition from residents of his district regardless of party affiliation.
+Speaking during the Senate debate, he said he had listened carefully to his constituents and believed his vote reflected their will.
+Goode also criticized what he described as escalating political pressure, misinformation, and threats surrounding the redistricting effort, warning that such tactics had negatively affected Indiana's political climate.

 Personal life

 Goode lives in Terre Haute.
 He is a Baptist.